Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 4. PSI threshold block — new entries blocked when composite PSI drops below the configured threshold, regardless of other conditions

-The password lock is important.
+Strict Lock is important.
 A Guard rule that can be overridden in the moment when the rule is most needed is a rule with no enforcing power.

 Share